Meal kit startup Gobble has raised $15 million in Series B financing from Khosla

 Gobble, a 15-minute meal kit delivery service, has raised $15 million in Series B growth financing from Khosla Ventures, TechCrunch has confirmed.

-Khosla Ventures led the round, along with participation from previous investors A16z, Trinity Ventures and Initialized Capital.
+Khosla Ventures led the round, along with participation from previous investors a16z, Trinity Ventures and Initialized Capital.

 Gobble came out of Y Combinator in 2015, around the same time many DIY meal kit services started to falter.
 For a while, it wasn’t all roses for Gobble, either.
 “I remember everything on our business charts was just going down and to the right,” founder Ooshma Garg wrote in a YC blog post in 2015.